 - Weather forecast ingest, so the watering agent can reason about rain that hasn’t fallen yet (“skip today, it’s coming Thursday”).

-Night: polish, a history feed, and a sneaky bug
+Saturday Night: polish, a history feed, and a sneaky bug

 The last stretch was making it feel finished.
 The agents return Markdown, but the pages were showing the raw # and ** characters, so Claude built a small, safe Markdown renderer (and later taught it to handle tables) and shared it across the ask page and elsewhere.

 Then the feature I realized I needed quickly: a history feed.
 One page to scroll back through everything Ceres has done with you, the questions you asked, the notes and photos you logged, the briefings it produced, all in one reverse-chronological timeline.
-That meant persisting the question-and-answer exchanges too, which they weren’t before.
+That meant persisting the question-and-answer exchanges too, which they hadn’t been before.

 Where it stands

-Not a bad day in the garden.
+Not a bad weekend in the garden.